 School Year Program:

 Throughout the school year the Youth Institute is an after-school program for teens that have completed the summer program.
-YI is open every day after-school from 3:30-6:15, and 1:15-5:15 on early release days.
+YI is open every day after-school from 3:30-6:15.
 During the school year there are lots of activities and projects that build off of what the teens learned during the summer.
 The main “curriculum” during the school year is what we call YI Badges.
 There are many topics to choose from, like: Photography, Illustrator, Video, Leadership, and Business Badges.
 The badges serve as a way for the teens to increase their skill set and as a way for us to measure their progress at YI.
 Teens can also apply for Perspective jobs based on the badges they have earned.

 Youth Institute Staff

 Kyle ZvejnieksYMCA of Rapid CityYouth Institute Site Coordinator